JeromeRReduta/SimpleSimonSays/README.md

 I'll be using Git as a changelog for this README, and write out each step of the summary, updating every section as needed.

+#1: One sentence summary

+This app replicates a simple simon says game.